Promenade at Granite Run: Redevelopment and closure

 On September 23, 2013, the Granite Run Mall was sold to BET Investments, a real estate development firm owned by Bruce Toll and Michael Markman, at a cost of $24 million.
 BET Investments intends to convert the mall into a mixed-use development consisting of residential, retail, and entertainment.
 The initial plans for the redevelopment project would keep the three anchor stores but would demolish the remainder of the mall and replace it with an outdoor shopping and dining area.
 The plans also included the construction two four-story apartment buildings with a total of 365 units between them.
 Other features that were planned in the redevelopment included a larger movie theater and standalone restaurants.

 On August 25, 2014, updated plans were revealed for the redevelopment.
 The three department stores would remain, with the upper level of JCPenney becoming a movie theater, while the interior of the mall will be demolished and turned into an outdoor shopping and dining area with upscale establishments.
 One four-story luxury apartment building with 385 units will also be constructed.
 Work on the redevelopment is expected to begin in 2015 or 2016 with completion expected two years after the project begins.
-The plans were modified again on October 27, 2014 in which two luxury apartments with a total of 388 units would be constructed, one on the site of the movie theater and the other on the site of a former Chi-Chi's restaurant.
+The plans were modified again on October 27, 2014, in which two luxury apartments with a total of 388 units would be constructed, one on the site of the movie theater and the other on the site of a former Chi-Chi's restaurant.
 The redevelopment will take place in two phases.
 The first phase will demolish the mall interior and build one of the apartment buildings.
 The second phase will demolish the current movie theater and construct the other apartment building.
 In January 2015, it was announced the JCPenney store was closing in April as part of a plan to close 39 stores nationwide.
 As a result, the mall announced plans to demolish the former JCPenney and replace it with new retail space and a movie theater.

 The interior of the mall closed on July 1, 2015, with Sears and Boscov's remaining open.
 On November 9, 2015, the final plans for the mixed-use development were approved by the Middletown Township council, in which the development would be called the Promenade at Granite Run.
 The demolition of the former mall began in 2016.
 Construction of the Promenade at Granite Run progressed through 2017, with a formal opening in 2018.

 On June 16, 2021, it was announced that Sears would be closing on August 15, 2021, which left Boscov's as the only anchor left.

+Currently, the mall sees major traffic from nearby Penncrest High School, which is located across from Pennsylvania Route 352.
+Many students come to socialize, eat, or exercise after school ends each day.